epfl-lara/stainless/core/src/sphinx/options.rst

 * ``--codegen``

-  Use compiled evaluator instead of interpreter.
+  Use compiled evaluator instead of an interpreter.

 * ``--smallarrays``